 The completion date.

-In addition, the register should also contain information on:
+In addition, the register must also contain information on any:

 The land use right of state-owned land is held for the following terms of years, depending on its land usage: